jackyzha0/quartz/content/notes/04-authentication-authorisation-passwords.md

 ## entropy
 - amount of randomness
-- measure of the number of guesse an attacker would need to brute force
+- measure of the number of guesse an attacker would need to brute foarce
 - $E = log_2(A^L)$
 - A = size of alphabet
 - L = length of password